 The picture we usually have of the perfect mother isn’t one who desperately wants to be left alone.

 I realized early on it led to boredom and depression to be stuck in the house all day with little ones, and I craved an outlet.
-Luckily I found what I needed through writing and later starting a career out of my home.

-What if we were radically proud of the fact that motherhood isn’t a passion for some women who choose to embark into it?
+What if we were radically proud of the fact that motherhood isn’t a passion for some women who choose to embark on it?
 That doesn’t mean they don’t love their kids, or care for them.
 It just means that it’s not the only thing that drives their passions and desires.

 What if we made it OK as a society to be a “good enough” mother instead of an exemplary one?